LucasLCabral/SeaGuard-GlobalSolution/README.md

 - LEDs:
   - Verde no pino 4 do Arduino.
   - Vermelho no pino 5 do Arduino.
-  - Azul no pino 6 do Arduino.
+  - Amarelo no pino 6 do Arduino.
 - Servo motor: Pino de controle no pino 3 do Arduino.
 - RTC DS1307: Conectado aos pinos SDA e SCL do Arduino.
 - EEPROM: Conectada aos pinos SDA e SCL do Arduino.